bwoakley/PlantHealth_ImageClassifier/README.md

 - [ ] variety of house plants (including succulents, ivies, woody trunked)
 - [ ] allowing distractions (humans, various pot types, different points of view, plant not in center of the image)
 - [ ] For the 'healthy' category: the image only has healthy plants (no mixture of sick and healthy)
-- [ ] For the 'wilted' category: allow a mixture of sick and 'healthy', but at lease one sick plant
+- [ ] For the 'wilted' category: allow a mixture of sick and 'healthy', but at least one sick plant

 Once we have the data, we take a second pass at cleaning:
 - [ ] remove links that are broken
 - [ ] check the image has correct file formatting (only allow .jpg, convert file type when necessary)
 - [ ] remove duplicate images (same file name)

-When we are finished with these steps, we were left with 145 images in the 'healthy' category and 143 images in the 'wilted' category.
+When we are finished with these steps, we are left with 145 images in the 'healthy' category and 143 images in the 'wilted' category.
 This should be sufficient to train the models.

 ## Methodology